-On a job site, time is money and so delays can be costly.
-But what if making a small change could shave days off your schedule — and save big bucks?
-That’s a premise behind a product called Smart Concrete™, which allows contractors to get real-time information about the strength and temperature of newly poured concrete as it matures.
+On the job site, time is money, and delays can be costly.
+But what if making a small change could shave days off your schedule while saving big bucks?
+That’s the premise behind SmartRock Plus™, the concrete slab temperature sensor that allows contractors get real-time information about the strength and temperature of newly poured concrete as it matures.

-So How Do Contractors Know When the Concrete Has Reached the Required Strength?
+How Do Contractors Know When the Concrete Has Reached the Required Strength?

 Measuring Concrete Strength: Cylinder Testing vs. Maturity Testing

-There's also the issue of contractor acceptance, since the sensors are a departure in more ways than one.
-Cylinder testing, despite its common use, doesn't so much measure the strength of the concrete in the structure, but whether the concrete producer batched the right material.
+There is also the issue of contractor acceptance, since concrete slab temperature sensors are a departure in more ways than one.
+Cylinder testing, despite its common use, does not measure the strength of the concrete in the structure.
+Instead, it is about whether the concrete producer batched the right material.
 The testing involves the use of a machine that breaks the concrete cylinders.
-The compressive strength is calculated from the failure load divided by the cross-sectional area resisting the load.
-The critique from Giatec, the maker of Smart Concrete, is that this method isn't necessarily accurate.
+One can calculate the compressive strength from the failure load divided by the cross-sectional area resisting the load.
+The critique from Giatec, the maker of SmartRock Plus, is that this method is not necessarily accurate.
 Giatec’s embedded sensors use a different method based on maturity, another well-established testing concept.
 The sensors measure the internal temperature of the mix (which can heat up from chemical reactions), and estimate the in-place strength of the concrete based on the mix design.

-The industry standards and practices group ASTM identifies several limitations of the maturity method, including that it should be supplemented by other strength tests such as breaking cylinders.
+The industry standards and practices group, ASTM, identifies several limitations of the maturity method.
+This includes that said method should be supplemented by other strength tests such as breaking cylinders.
 Still, Giatec says in a report that the maturity method can “potentially address many immediate challenges facing the concrete industry such as predicting appropriate time for formwork stripping and post-tensioning, especially at low temperatures while the strength development of concrete is hindered; and optimizing concrete mix design and concrete curing conditions.”
-McKinnon had trouble coming up with any projects where he wouldn't use Smart Concrete.
+McKinnon had trouble coming up with any projects where he would not use SmartRock Plus.
 Indeed, he used it for 40 projects in the last year.
 “We really like their company philosophy.
-We signed a deal and started implementing their product, ” he said, "stoneway sought out Giatec after becoming interested in its technology and its potential to improve their efficiency.
+We signed a deal and started implementing their product, ” he said.
+Stoneway sought out Giatec after becoming interested in its technology and its potential to improve their efficiency.

-Sarah McGuire, head of sales for Giatec, said the company has around a half-dozen customers for Smart Concrete, which it started marketing a year ago.
+Sarah McGuire, head of sales for Giatec, said the company has around a half-dozen customers for SmartRock Plus, which it started marketing a year ago.
 Stoneway was the first to bite.
 Contractors can be slow to adapt to new technologies, Alizadeh said, so he’ll have to spend time educating the market on how the system works.
-A company report says the industry prefers the cylinder method “due to the upfront cost of concrete mixture calibration for maturity (calculations), and the lack of expertise for the installation of concrete temperature sensors, data collection and analysis.”
+A company report says the industry prefers the cylinder method “due to the upfront cost of concrete mixture calibration for maturity (calculations), and the lack of expertise for the installation of a concrete slab temperature sensor, data collection and analysis.”